 - It follows that there is an immediate prima facie case against intellectual property rights, or for allowing maximal access to intellectual works.

-According to some, permitting intellectual property rights are inconsistent with our commitment to freedom of thought and speech (Nimmer 1970; Hettinger 1989; Waldron 1993).
+According to some, promoting intellectual property rights is inconsistent with our commitment to freedom of thought and speech (Nimmer 1970; Hettinger 1989; Waldron 1993).
+Closely associated with this argument is the position that individuals have a right to knowledge and intellectual property institutions interfere with this basic right.
 Hettinger argues that intellectual property “restricts methods of acquiring ideas (as do trade secrets), it restricts the use of ideas (as do patents), and it restricts the expression of ideas (as do copyrights)—restrictions undesirable for a number of reasons” (Hettinger 1989).
 Hettinger singles out trade secrets as the most troublesome because, unlike patents and copyrights, they do not require disclosure.

-Beyond challenging whether the notion of “society” employed in this view is clear enough to carry the weight that the argument demands, critics have questioned the view that societies can be owed something or that they can own or deserve something (Spooner 1855; Nozick 1974; Moore 2001, 2010).
-Lysander Spooner writes
+Beyond challenging whether the notion of “society” employed in this view is clear enough to carry the weight that the argument demands, critics have questioned the view that societies can be owed something or that they can own or deserve something (Spooner 1855; Nozick 1974; Moore 2012).
+Lysander Spooner writes:

 “What rights society has, in ideas, which they did not produce, and have never purchased, it would probably be very difficult to define; and equally difficult to explain how society became possessed of those rights.
 It certainly requires something more than assertion, to prove that by simply coming to a knowledge of certain ideas—the products of individual labor—society acquires any valid title to them, or, consequently, any rights in them” (Spooner 1855).

-Finally, even if a defender of this view can justify societal ownership of general pools of knowledge and information, it could be argued that we have already paid for the use of this collective wisdom when we pay for education and the like (Moore 1998, 2001).
+Finally, even if a defender of this view can justify societal ownership of general pools of knowledge and information, it could be argued that we have already paid for the use of this collective wisdom when we pay for education and the like.

 - Barlow, John Perry, 1997, “The Economy of Ideas: Everything You Know about Intellectual Property is Wrong,” in Intellectual Property: Moral, Legal, and International Dilemmas, A. Moore (ed.), Lanham, MD: Rowman and Littlefield, p.
 359.